MrZackrox/AAD116/Design-Journal.md

 Why these artists had to flew was because the painted in a mordern still which is called Modernisim ironically.
 Modernism was artist at the time not trying to convay to the rules around them, they were wanting to bring in a new era of art wich took inspiration from the modern day around them.
 So as I said earlier most of the artist had to flew as the would have been killed, so most of them ended up in the promise land that America.

-Luckly for us Europens all hope was not lost as a school stood strong in the midst of the war and this school is known as th Ulm School od Design
+Luckly for us Europens all hope was not lost as a school stood strong in the midst of the war and this school is known as the Ulm School of Design.
+The school was proudly made in the honor of two members from the Wite Rose, which was a resistance group during the war.
+The two people from the group who were executed by the Nazis were Sophie and Hans Scholl.
+I say the school was set up but this connection goes back further when the school was something different.
+At this time their older brother Inge Scholl in 1950 set up The Scholl Foundation.

 Week 8
 ------